|Debbie Hommel's A.D. Tips

 staff about the saying and how it relates to them and their lives.

 -Give the residents “thank you” coupons for them to distribute throughout the day.
+Invite

-prizes to those who received the most coupons.
+those who received the most coupons.

 -Introduce opportunities for the residents to be helpful to others.
 They need to